mattgrobelny/Newbler-Parameter-Sweep/README.md

 *Some parameters where hard coded in the version... sorry if you do not see the parameter you want to iterate through...*

 ##### Goals for the Project:
-- [x] Iterate across several variables in runAssembly
+- [x] Iterate across several key variables in runAssembly
 - [x] Output scores report for each assembly and the corresponding parameter combination
 - [ ] Perform analysis on scores report (print graphs)
 - [ ] Suggest recommended assembly parameters for specific .sff file based on scores